charmbracelet/wish/README.md

 Make SSH apps, just like that! 💫

 SSH is an excellent platform to build remotely accessible applications on.
+It
+offers:
-It offers secure communication without the hassle of HTTPS certificates, it has user identification with SSH keys and it's accessible from anywhere with a terminal.
+* secure communication without the hassle of HTTPS certificates
+* user identification with SSH keys
+* accessiblity from anywhere with a terminal

 Powerful protocols like Git work over SSH and you can even render TUIs directly over an SSH connection.

-Wish is an SSH server with sensible defaults and a collection of middleware that makes building SSH apps easy.
+Wish is an SSH server with sensible defaults and a collection of middlewares that makes building SSH apps easy.
 Wish is built on [gliderlabs/ssh][gliderlabs/ssh] and should be easy to integrate into any existing projects.